The Importance of Hydrochloric Acid

 You can get leaky gut syndrome, then, because undigested protein can leak through the system and create all sorts of immune reactions.

-For example, undigested proteins can go through to the lymphatic system and the immune system attacks them as a foreign body—and BAM, an allergic reaction occurs –because allergies are proteins.
+For example, undigested proteins can go through the lymphatic system and the immune system attacks them as a foreign body—and BAM, an allergic reaction occurs –because allergies are proteins.

 So it’s really all about the stomach acid, folks.
 And if you just get the stomach acids right, many, many of your health problems will go away and you’ll be able to experience a whole new level of health that will show on your surface as well in thicker hair, glowing skin, and stronger fingernails.